hlacontainers/lrc/BUILDME.md

 docker-compose -f build-portico.yml build
 ````

-The Pitch and VTMaK LRC images derive the vendor proprietary libraries from the Pitch CRC and VTMaK RTI Executable images respectively.
-No Pitch or VTMaK proprietary libraries are included in this repository.
+The Pitch and VTMaK LRC images derive the vendor proprietary files from the Pitch CRC and VTMaK RTI Executive images respectively.
+No Pitch or VTMaK proprietary files are included in this repository.

-The Portico library is included under the portico directory.
+The Portico proprietary library is included under the portico directory.

 # Mount LRC files from host file system